Hadokane/CI_PP3_OFFICE_CHAMPION/README.md

     - Sign Up & Login only displayed to non-signed in users.

-4. Ensure only the correct user has CRUD functionality.
+4. Ensure only the correct user has CRUD functionality over their created data.

 5. Ensure the main League page is sharable and viewable by non-signed in users.